AshiInSun/PKS_method/doc/source/usage.rst

     * -a : enable to follow the convergence of the Markov chain using the assortativity of the graph.
 Warning, option is not compatible with "-t" or "-jd".

   - Optional arguments:

     * -v : optional: enable to be more verbose.
 Adds the Markov Chains status to the logs, number of accepted/rejected swaps, DFGLS output to follow convergence...

     * -g : exponent of the 1/(n^g) law used to pick the number of edges to swap.

     * -e : sampling gap between each generated graph.
 If not specified, will use a (very slow) estimation method.

-    * --output_number: number of uncorrelated graphs to generate once the Markov Chain has reached its convergence.
+    * --output_number: number *N* of uncorrelated graphs to generate once the Markov Chain has reached its convergence.
 Default to 1000.

     * --debug: makes some additional checks, like checking that the degree sequences hasn't changed after each swap.
 Slows down everything, only used for debuggin purposes.